We provide free and confidential support to law students, lawyers, and judges.

 (334) 517-2238

 Shannon has worked with the Alabama State Bar since 2004.
-She has been the case manager for the Alabama Lawyer Assistance Program in 2009, helping lawyers experiencing substance use and mental health issues.
+She has been the case manager for the Alabama Lawyer Assistance Program in 2009 and was named Interim Director in 2024.
+She specializes in helping lawyers experiencing substance use and mental health issues.
 Shannon holds a bachelor’s degree in psychology from the University of Montevallo and a master’s degree in counseling and human development from Troy State University.
 She also has a certification with the Alabama Alcohol and Drug Abuse Association as a Master’s Level Counselor.

 Who We Help